GrokkingGrok/Project-Asimov/CONTRIBUTING.md

 # Why Contribute?
 What economic system enables a Kardashev Type 1 civilization?
 Do you really think it's what we've got now?

 What happens when AI and robots swallow jobs wholesale?
 Print money for UBI and hope you don't need a wheelbarrow full of cash to buy a loaf of bread next year?

-What if we can turn job replacement into an economic system's strength, its main growth factor even, rather than a death sentence?
+What if we can turn job replacement into an economic system's strength, even its primary growth factor, rather than a death sentence?

-Does anyone saying "The future is abundance" with starry-eyed feverpitch have any clue what that acutally means, or is it just hype?
+Does anyone saying "The future is abundance" with starry-eyed fever pitch have any clue what that actually means, or is it baseless hype?

 **Project-Asimov isn't selling dreams: it's old-fashioned hard work today applied to the problems of tomorrow.**

+Maybe Robonomics is a terrible idea.
+Then again, maybe it's Kardashev 1+ economics.
+Project Asimov is the place for people who want to make tangible progress toward making that call.

-And this document is where your work begins.
+If you so choose, this is where your contribution begins.

 If you're thinking of contributing or if you already are contributing and need a refresher, this is where you can get the nitty-gritty details on the Asimov system architecture.

+## Let's Get Housekeeping Out of the Way
 As the official design document, this is the One Source of Truth.
 If it's not here, it's not yet Project-Asimov canon.
 If you think something in this document contradicts itself, please raise a docs issue on our [Issues Board](https://github.com/GrokkingGrok/Project-Asimov/issues) before you do anything else and forget.
 When writing new documentation or code, check here first so you understand how your feature fits into the grand scheme of things.

 Before you can merge any feature or fix to main, it will need to be fully documented, too.
 If that documentation means this or anything else needs to change, submit an issue for tracking.

+What I'm getting at is this document needs to be up to date and correct, or bad things happen.

+I'm Jon, by the way, the current Owner and Manager of Project Asimov, until someone smarter and better comes along, at least.

 ## Quick Point of Clarification
 "Asimov" refers to the Python Package.
 "Project-Asimov" is the open source effort to create "Asimov". `Robonomics.py` is the Python class that contains an entire Robonomic/RoboTorq Economy.
 We'll be doing lots of defining in this document.